dvklopfenstein/pmidcite/README.md

 ### PubMed indexes about 30.5 million documents [[1]](#how-to-cite):

-PubMed is a search interface and toolset used to access databases like MEDLINE and PubMed Central (PMC) as well as additional content like books and articles published before the 1960s.
+PubMed is a search interface and toolset used to access over 30.5 million article records from databases like MEDLINE, a highly selective database started in the 1960s, and PubMed Central (PMC), an open-access database for full-text papers that are free of cost, as well as additional content like books and articles published before the 1960s.
-Over 30.5 million article records are accessible through the PubMed interface.
-The databases, MEDLINE and PMC, are separate entities whose combined articles comprise 94% of all of the coverage indexed by PubMed ([[1]](#how-to-cite) S2).
-MEDLINE is a highly selective database started in the 1960s.
-PMC, started in 2000, is an open-access database for full-text papers that are free of cost to the researcher.

 Take a [**quick tour**](https://www.nlm.nih.gov/pubs/techbull/ma20/brief/ma20_pubmed_essentials.html) of [**PubMed**](https://pubmed.ncbi.nlm.nih.gov)

 ## Command Line Interface (CLI)

-A Command-Line Interface (CLI) can be preferable to a Graphical User Interface (GUI) because: processing can be automated from a script;
+A Command-Line Interface (CLI) can be preferable to a Graphical User Interface (GUI) because:
+* processing can be automated from a script;
-time-consuming mouse clicking is reduced; and more data can be seen at once on a text screen than in a browser, giving the researcher a better overall impression of the full set of information [[1]](#how-to-cite).
+* time-consuming mouse clicking is reduced; and
+* more data can be seen at once on a text screen than in a browser, giving the researcher a better overall impression of the full set of information [[1]](#how-to-cite).